 🥢 How to serve

-Serve the chickpea stew with brown rice, Jasmine rice (recipe), toasted pita, crusty bread, or naan bread.
+Serve the chickpea stew with brown rice, basmati rice, toasted pita, crusty bread, or naan bread.
 We also like pairing this stew with a salad of fresh tomatoes, chopped kale, and fresh spinach.

 Another delicious pairing is fire-roasted tomatoes.